 The velociraptor compound seems strangely peaceful except for the arcing of a shredded electric fence that isn’t much protection any more.
 Signs of destruction are all around.

-7 – Abandoned boat
+Scene 7 – Abandoned boat

 A spitter pops up after snacking on what looks like the passengers of the last boat to pass this point.
-A water bottle and a golden Mickey Mouse cap (in celebration of Disneyland's 50th Anniversary) lies abandoned in teh water.
+A water bottle and a golden Mickey Mouse cap (in celebration of Disneyland’s 50th Anniversary) lies abandoned in the water.

-8 – Jeep fall & spitters
+Scene 8 – Jeep fall & spitters

 A metallic screech attracts our attention to the top of the building overlooking the boat’s path.
 A jeep is teetering on the very edge of the building.
 It looks as though it’s about to fall on us.